-The first part I tracked down was the catsuit.
-I didn’t want to go with a rubbery latex or vinyl catsuit since that fabric is not breathable at all.
+Catsuit: I didn’t want to go with a rubbery latex or vinyl catsuit since that fabric is not breathable at all.
 I went with a “wet look” catsuit that is stretchy, but totally breathable.
 This is basically the one I bought, and it came with a headpiece.
 When it arrived, I tried it on and realized it would need a lot of alterations.
 The zipper was along the back, and Catwoman’s zipper is in the front, so I ripped out the front seam and put in a new zipper in the front and sewed up the back.
 I had to alter the shoulders a bit, since I have pretty small shoulders and the suit fit oddly there.
 The headpiece required a lot of alterations since I have a small head, and the headpiece just didn’t fit well at all.
 Thankfully, it was all pretty easy to alter.

-I bought these goggles, which technically I should have painted silver, but I kind of like the black better.
+Goggles: I bought these goggles, which technically I should have painted silver, but I kind of like the black better.

-I bought a pair of black vinyl opera gloves (which, years later, need to be replaced because the vinyl is rubbing off of them) so I don’t recommend the ones I actually bought initially.
+Gloves: I bought a pair of black vinyl opera gloves (which, years later, need to be replaced because the vinyl is rubbing off of them) so I don’t recommend the ones I actually bought initially.
 Oddly enough, those are the warmest part of my costume.

-Initially, I wore a pair of boots from my everyday wardrobe, but then I ended up purchasing a pair of Pleaser Disorder 303 boots.
+Boots: Initially, I wore a pair of boots from my everyday wardrobe, but then I ended up purchasing a pair of Pleaser Disorder 303 boots.

-I wore a black belt from my wardrobe the first time I wore the costume, but I recently bought a different one that’s plain black leather with a square buckle.
+Belt: I wore a black belt from my wardrobe the first time I wore the costume, but I recently bought a different one that’s plain black leather with a square buckle.
 I picked it up at Target, but I don’t think they sell that same style anymore.

-The whip is an actual leather bull whip that I bought off of eBay.
+Whip: The whip is an actual leather bull whip that I bought off of eBay.
 It’s really nice, and someday I’ll actually learn how to use it.
 In the meantime, it’s just a prop.
 For the first time I wore the costume, I used a cheap prop whip from a costume store.